Fauch922/osm-night/README.md

 ### 1. Download shapefiles

-OSM Bright depends on several large shapefiles.
+OSM Night depends on several large shapefiles.
 You should start downloading these now so that they are ready later when you need them for rendering.

-Download them to the `osm-bright` directory.
+Download them to the `osm-night` directory.
 You can do this with `wget` like:

     wget http://tilemill-data.s3.amazonaws.com/osm/coastline-good.zip
     wget http://tilemill-data.s3.amazonaws.com/osm/shoreline_300.zip